mrsharpoblunto/it-gets-the-hose-again/web/README.md

 If you ran the install steps above, you should now have a working development environment set up.
 To build and run the application run

 ```
-gulp build
-gulp serverw
+yarn dev
 ```

-The build command only needs to be run once - this builds some frontend vendor dependancies and does not need to be re-run.
-The serverw command starts up the application server and watches for changes and restarts/hot-reloads as changes are detected.
+This command starts up the application server and watches for changes and restarts/hot-reloads as changes are detected.
 You should now be able to browse to the web UI on http://localhost:3001/.

 To run the tests, run

 ```
-gulp tests
+yarn test
 ```

 And to have the tests watch for file changes, run

 ```
-gulp testsw
+yarn test --watch
 ```